Mahalia Jackson: Columbia Records and civil rights activism (1954–1963)

 In 1954, Jackson learned that Berman had been withholding royalties and had allowed her contract with Apollo to expire.
 Mitch Miller offered her a $50,000-a-year four-year contract, and Jackson became the first gospel artist to sign with Columbia Records, a much larger company with the ability to promote her nationally.
 Miller attempted to make her repertoire more appealing to white listeners, asking her to record ballads and classical songs, but again she refused.
 "Rusty Old Halo" became her first Columbia single, and DownBeat declared Jackson "the greatest spiritual singer now alive".
-Columbia worked with a local radio affiliate in Chicago to create a half hour radio program, The Mahalia Jackson Show.
+Columbia worked with a local radio affiliate in Chicago to create a half-hour radio program, The Mahalia Jackson Show.
 Although it got an overwhelmingly positive reception and producers were eager to syndicate it nationally, it was cut to ten minutes long, then canceled.
 She appeared on a local television program, also titled The Mahalia Jackson Show, which again got a positive reception but was canceled for lack of sponsors.
-Despite white people beginning to attend her shows and sending fan letters, executives at CBS were concerned they would lose advertisers from Southern states who objected to a program with a black person as the primary focus.
+Despite white people beginning to attend her shows and sending fan letters, executives at CBS were concerned they would lose advertisers from Southern states that objected to a program with a Black person as the primary focus.

 If they're Christians, how in the world can they object to me singing hymns?
 How in the world can they take offense to that?
 In the name of the Lord, what kind of people could feel that way?